RajeshwariNavalur/M2-EmbSys/CaseStudy/README.md

  * Black Box test is carried out in this phase.

 ## System Testing
-* In this phase, all the susbsystems and codes are collaborate or integrated and test is carried out.
+* In this phase, all the susbsystems and codes are collaborated or integrated and test is carried out.
 If all the tests are passed then the system is sent for validation.

 ## Validation
-* The main objectives of the product are validated, that is all the high level and low level requirements are tested, if the product passes all these testes then it is ready for the market, else it is sent back for re examining
+* The main objectives of the product are validated, that is all the high level and low level requirements are tested, if the product passes all these tests then it is ready for the market, else it is sent back for re examining